Chorus Education Trust

 Like many other schools, Silverdale wanted to ensure that they were part of a local, collaborative group of schools - rather than joining one of the national chains with a limited understanding of their local area.
 That’s why they decided to create their own Trust.

 Chorus believes that every child in our region deserves the best education possible.
 They also believe that there is outstanding expertise across our region that can be harnessed to make this happen.
 Collaboration is a key part of their ethos.

-Chorus includes the Sheffield Teaching School Alliance (STSA) which allows them to work with over 60 schools in South Yorkshire and North Derbyshire.
+Chorus includes the Sheffield Teacher Training Alliance (STTA) which allows them to work with over 60 schools in South Yorkshire and North Derbyshire.
 This spirit of collaboration helps ensure that we are not limited by being part of a Trust.
-For instance, STSA is running a literacy project across 14 primary and 9 secondary schools locally.
+For instance, STTA is running a literacy project across 14 primary and 9 secondary schools locally.
 It also means we have access to a wide range of both new and more

 The Chorus ethos is ‘Outstanding Achievement for All'.
 This means ensuring that every student has

 the chance to reach their potential.
 This is achieved through excellent teaching and learning, a broad and balanced curriculum, and by running an efficient organisation that has a secure financial footing.

 Hope Valley officially joined Chorus Education Trust on 1 September 2019.

 Chief Executive Officer (CEO) of Chorus, Chris James, says: